AtlasAnatomy/CargoFul_exercises/README.md

 ## Overview

-This repository demonstrates approaches to different types of data analysis and forecasting challenges.
-Each exercise has a clearly organized structure to facilitate code readability, testability, and easy modification for further experimentation or feature additions.
+This repository demonstrates my approaches to various data analysis and algorithm development challenges.
+Each exercise includes structured, self-contained code to allow for easy understanding and reproducibility of results.

 ## Exercises

 ### Exercise 1: Time Series Analysis and Forecasting

-This exercise focuses on analyzing and forecasting time series data, which is often used to project future values based on historical trends.
+This exercise involves analyzing and forecasting time series data for POS (points of sale) to predict future values for each location ID.
+The steps include data preprocessing, handling outliers, prioritizing specific POS IDs, and using a time series forecasting model.

 #### Solution Outline:
-1. **Dataset Assessment**: Inspect the dataset structure, check for missing values, and review key patterns.
+1. **Dataset Quality Assessment**: Examine dataset structure, check for missing values, and review key patterns.
 2. **POS IDs Prioritization**: Prioritize Point of Sale (POS) IDs based on forecast relevance.
-You can adjust prioritization criteria in the script under `pos_prioritization()`.
 3. **Outliers Cleaning**: Remove or adjust outliers to improve forecast accuracy.
-Parameters for outlier detection can be modified in the `clean_outliers()` function.
-4. **Cross-Validation**: Use cross-validation for model evaluation on different data subsets.
-Modify folds or methods within `cross_validation()` for enhanced evaluation.
+4. **Cross-Validation**: Use cross-validation to evaluate model performance.
-5. **Time Series Algorithm**: Apply a forecasting model that accounts for time-based trends and seasonality.
-Customize algorithm parameters or swap out the model in the `apply_forecasting_model()` function.
+5. **Time Series Algorithm**: Apply a forecasting model to account for time-based trends and seasonality.
-6. **Algorithm Assessment**: Assess model accuracy using metrics like RMSE or MAE, which are configurable in the `evaluate_model()` function.
+6. **Algorithm Assessment**: Evaluate model accuracy using metrics like RMSE or MAE.

 ### Exercise 2: Spatial Analytics

-The goal of this exercise is to analyze spatial data, typically to understand geographic patterns or clusters.
+This exercise focuses on spatial data analysis, aimed at uncovering geographic patterns through clustering and distance calculations.

 #### Solution Outline:
-1. **Spatial Clustering**: Cluster data points based on geographic proximity.
-Modify clustering parameters in `spatial_clustering()`.
+1. **Spatial Clustering**: Group data points based on geographic proximity.
 2. **Distance Calculations**: Calculate distances between locations for spatial analysis.
-Adjust distance metrics or thresholds in `calculate_distances()`.
 3. **Visualization**: Generate maps to visualize spatial patterns.
-Customize map settings and styles in `visualize_spatial_patterns()`.

 ### Exercise 3: SQL

-This exercise showcases SQL solutions for complex data retrieval and manipulation challenges.
+The third exercise consists of SQL-based solutions for complex data retrieval and manipulation.

 #### Solution Outline:
-- **SQL Scripts**: Each query is designed for efficient data extraction and manipulation.
-Edit SQL scripts in the `sql_queries/` directory, and use `test_sql_queries()` to test the accuracy and performance of each query.
+- **SQL Scripts**: Each query is optimized for efficient data extraction and manipulation.
+These SQL scripts are located in the `sql_queries/` directory, with a test function `test_sql_queries()` provided for performance validation.

+---

+Thank you for checking out my solutions!

 ---